Obituary of Victor Katsumi Takao

 Arrangents by Lienkaemper Chapel, Ontario.

-To send flowers to the family of Victor Takao, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Victor Takao, please visit Tribute Store